 Southern New Hampshire University

-PROGRAM: Online MA in History
+PROGRAM: Best & Affordable Online Master’s in History – Many Concentrations

 Southern New Hampshire University is a private, nonprofit, accredited institution with more than 3,000 on-campus students and over 60,000 online students, making us one of the fastest-growing universities in the country.
 Founded in 1932, we’ve been relentlessly reinventing higher education ever since and have gained national recognition for our dedication to helping students transform their lives and the lives of those around them.